-Figure 9-788eh1—EML Capabilities subfield format

 TGbe editor: Please update subclause 35.3.15 (Enhanced multi-link multi-radio operation) as follows:

 Enhanced multi-link multi-radio operation

 A non-AP MLD may operate in the enhanced multi-link multi-radio (EMLMR) mode on a specified set of the enabled links between the non-AP MLD and its associated AP MLD.
 The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.